ariksman/azure-notes/graph-api/graph-explorer.md

 [Link to graph-explorer](https://developer.microsoft.com/en-us/graph/graph-explorer)

-Sometimes it is difficult to find what is behinf pipeline errors `object-id`, for example what is the display name of a service connections.
+Sometimes it is difficult to find what is behind pipeline errors `object-id`, for example what is the display name of a service connections.
 Therefore it was handy to utilize the graph-explorer for this task.

 First I wanted to find out what is the individual service principal name based on object id: